Will the Knicks cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Additional Knicks Insights & Trends

-- New York is 8-3 against the spread and 8-3 overall when it scores more than 119 points.
+- New York has put together a 9-3 ATS record and a 9-3 overall record in games it scores more than 118.8 points.

 Bet on this or any NBA matchup at BetMGM